Shopify/slate/docs/index.md

 > Learn more about [all commands and descriptions](/slate/commands/) or how to [deploy to multiple environments](/slate/commands/#sync-commands).

-## Working with `git`
+## Working with git repositories

-A new Slate project comes with a `.gitignore-sample` file.
-This file is meant to be a starting point for your own `.gitignore` file if you will be using `git` for version control.
-The sample files contains a list of files and folders to be ignored when committing to a git repository.
+A new Slate project comes with a `.gitignore` file.
+This file is useful if you plan on using `git` for version control as it contains a list of files and folders to be ignored when committing to a git repository.
 Ignored files are both Slate project specific files as well as commonly ignored files on any project.

 For more information on `.gitignore` files, see GitHub's documentation: https://help.github.com/articles/ignoring-files/